David Hayter: Filmmaking and TV show

+Next project

 On August 7, 2013, it was announced Hayter was developing a television show on Fox tentatively titled World War III, about a fiction global conflict that chronicles "a perfect storm of world events places us in the center of a global battle which may bring the world as we know it to an end."
 Hayter will be writing the series' story bible and pilot episode, as well as producing and serving as showrunner.